 After that, leave the baking soda for about 15-20 minutes to sit on the glass.

 Get a damp cloth (or sponge) and carefully wipe up all traces of the baking soda solution.

 When you come up to really stubborn spots you can use the plastic scraper to remove them.

 Finally, using a clean dry cloth, wipe the glass to remove any streaking.

-This is how easily your oven door can be cleaned on the inside.
-Now let’s move on to the next step and see how we can clean it on the outside.
+This is how easily your oven door can be cleaned internally.
+Now let’s move on to the next step and see how we can clean this part of the appliance on the outside.

 Now that you have all the required products, let’s jump on to the cleaning process.